 We have 2 options currently for the August 29th RSD Drop…

 1) Schedule Time

-… You book your time in advance so no line up.
+… Your time to come in to shop is booked ahead so no line up.

 … We would allow a set number of people in every 30 minutes.